 The Crystal Explorer Submarine is one of the larger vehicles the Aquanauts have access to.
 There’s a lot more space for extra Aquanauts pilots compared to the submarine included with the Neptune Discovery Lab.
-As a submarine for exploration, I imagine there’s a much bigger emphasis on being prepared and ready, collecting data and tracking crystal deposits.
+As a submarine for exploration, I imagine there’s a much bigger emphasis on being prepared and ready by collecting data and tracking crystal deposits.

 I love how well Lego kept the colour scheme and the Aquanaut ‘style’ going for this much larger submarine.
 There’s a few unique pieces we saw previously in the Neptune Discovery Lab Submarine and I appreciate ease-of-access to the interior of the sub.
 The Crystal Explorer sub was also referred to as the DSRV II in some regions, and is the second largest Aquanauts stand-alone submarine behind the Sea Claw 7.
-The Sea Claw 7 has 30 more pieces in total, but I felt the overall shape and design wasn’t as polished or within-the-theme as the Crystal Explorer was.
+The Sea Claw 7 has 30 more pieces in total, but I felt the overall shape and design wasn’t as polished as the Crystal Explorer.

 Aquasharks Shark Scout 6115 vs Aquanauts Sea Sprint 9 6125

 Two of the smaller vehicles available for both the Aquasharks and Aquanauts.
 I love the look of these mini-vehicles and how they work into the larger Neptune Lab.
 Each set contains 28 pieces, translucent orange propellers and flippers.
 These can either attach to the vehicle or the mini-figure.

 The sea-sprint 9 was also called the Octopod in some regions.
 Whereas the Aqaushark Scout was referred to as the dart.